avcoder/unit05-lesson01/slides.md

   - think Golden Spheres challenge
 <img src="/assets/unsorted.png" width="400">
 - Unlike human eyes/intelligence, what is the only way a computer can "see" an array element's value?
+- When I swapped elements, I had to move the image to another spot -- what's the equivalent in code?

 ---
 transition: slide-left